 How expensive is a divorce in Canada?

 The cost of a divorce in Canada varies by type of divorce.
-More precisely, it depends on what is the consent of both couples regarding divorce.
+More precisely, it depends on the consent of both couples regarding divorce.
 The average cost of an uncontested divorce is $1,353.
 On the other hand, the cost of a contested divorce is $12,875 on average.

 How long does it take to get a divorce in Canada?